Democratic debates draw mixed reactions from black voters in Detroit, Flint

 During the Wednesday debate round, Biden’s explanation of his health care plan left Edwards unimpressed.
 She said she was interested in learning more about Harris' plan but that the senator's “frazzled” explanations did not provide clarity.

-Longtime Detroit Congressman John Conyers repeatedly introduced a bill calling for a study of reparations for the descendants of slaves before he resigned over allegations of sexual harassment in 2017.
-But, that bill was a “toothless” “sham,” audience member Ken White told the group gathered at the museum.
+Former Rep. John Conyers, whose district covered parts of Detroit, repeatedly introduced a bill calling for a study of reparations for the descendants of slaves before he resigned over allegations of sexual harassment in 2017.
+But that bill was a “toothless” sham, audience member Ken White told the group gathered at the museum.

 “To me, reparations are the issue,” White, who lives in nearby Potomac, said.
 “Black people are on the verge of being permanently locked out of any and all economic opportunity.
 I mean what does it mean if you have health care but can’t buy a thing to eat?”